-The fair value of the Council's investment in Newcastle Airport has been assessed at £11.058m at 31 March 2020 (£16.553m at 31 March 2019).
+The fair value of the Council's investment in Newcastle Airport has been assessed at £11.906m at 31 March 2021 (£11.058m at 31 March 2020).

 The valuation of the holding is reviewed each year to consider whether any events have occurred which would materially impair the valuation.
 The spread of the Covid-19 pandemic across the world towards the end of 2019/2020 led to a sudden decline in air travel prompting the value of the shareholding to be impaired.
+During 2020/2021 air travel to and from the airport was significantly reduced and whilst a vaccine for the virus has been developed and is being administered, the travel sector has yet to see any significant increases in passenger numbers.
+As a result, most of the impairment recognised last year has been retained.